oddbird/css-sandbox/src/scope/cascade.md

 and within code structures.

 In those cases,
-scope primarily helps avoid
+scope primarily helps resolve
 naming conflicts.
 If a function, mixin, or variable name is allowed to "bleed" across scopes, it might interfere with another feature of the same name.

+(This would be similar to CSS scope only resolving conflicts between selectors that have the same exact name)

 Lexical scopes tend to be
 clearly defined and nested.
-The relationship between scopes is intentionally visible in the document, and there may even be tools to intentionally allow bleed as desired
+The relationship between scopes is visible in the document, and there may even be tools to explicitly allow cross-scope references when needed
 (see JS & Sass module imports/exports,
 and the `!global` flag for Sass variables).